 The survey gives a glimpse into what folks in Seattle think of the ban and how they are responding to it.
 This is valuable information that gauges the reactions of the people impacted by the ban while it is still relatively new.
 This is also valuable data for cities considering a ban of their own since it lets them learn from the example Seattle has set.

 Just the Facts

-To be fair, the retailers are also the front line when it comes to enforcing the ban, given that cashiers and baggers are the ones who have to tell shoppers plastic bags are not available.
-With 61 percent of retailers backing the ban at the three month mark that number is sure to grow as retailers continue to save money and as more shoppers grow accustomed to the ban.
+To be fair, the retailers are also on the front line when it comes to enforcing the ban, given that cashiers and baggers are the ones who have to tell shoppers plastic bags are not available.
+With 61 percent of retailers backing the ban at the three-month mark, that number is sure to grow as retailers continue to save money and as more shoppers grow accustomed to the ban.

 Bright Future for Seattle Plastic Bag Ban

 Seventy-seven percent of stores that offered plastic bags before the ban has seen an increase in the use of reusable shopping bags.
 While such a big increase in reusable shopping bag use is to be expected given the ban, that number is sure to grow even more.
 This survey shows that the plastic bag ban in Seattle has had an overall positive impact several months in – and that positive change will continue to give shoppers a reason to develop their habit of bringing their own reusable bags and the benefits on the environmental front are just starting to show.